Customize your degree with minors, certificates, and diplomas

 Interested in math and music?
 Biology and geography?
-Chemistry and Spanish?
-Many programs at Waterloo allow you to combine your interests and to make your degree uniquely you.
+Chemistry and French?
+Many programs at Waterloo allow you to combine your interests and to make your degree uniquely you by including minors, certificates, and diplomas.

 Including a minor (or minors) as part of your degree provides additional knowledge or skills.
 A minor is a group of 8-10 courses in a specific subject or topic which you would complete along with your major as part of the 40 or so courses for your degree.